 So… I cut it all off and decided to embrace my hair, but that didn’t last long.
 I turned to wigs, but still found myself in the same situation of not knowing how to maintain my natural hair.
 I began doing research on low maintenance styles that still would give me freedom with my hair and discovered Sisterlocks.

 I contemplated getting the style for more than 2 years before I locked my hair in October 2016.
 At that time my hair was between 8 and 10 inches long.
-Since then, my fine, low density, 3B/C & 4A hair has flourished.
-My only regret is not getting them sooner.
-As I get the hang of social media and managing my hair, I will be posting updates on YouTube Feel free to watch and subscribe.
+My fine, low density, 3B/C & 4A hair has flourished.
+My only regret was not getting them sooner.
+In only 7 years I went from almost at the shoulders to sweeping my behind with my hair… and it was fun.